 1. The Americans (2013-2018)

-One of the best spy-shows of all time, ‘The Americans’ was a gripping, clever and exciting show.
-It centred on Elizabeth and Phillip Jennings and their two kids in the time of the Cold War.
+One of the best spy shows of all time, ‘The Americans’ was a gripping, clever, and exciting show.
+It center on Elizabeth and Phillip Jennings and their two kids in the time of the Cold War.
 The Jennings family appears to be a normal American family.
 In truth, Elizabeth and Phillip are KGB agents, and their family is their cover.
-Things get complicated for them when an FBI agent becomes their neighbour.
+Things get complicated for them when an FBI agent becomes their neighbor.
 With its six-season run, ‘The American’ has amassed critical acclaim.
-The content of the show has gotten better and better with every season and the acting and the chemistry between the actors has been another feather in its cap.
+The show’s content has gotten better with every season, and the acting and the chemistry between the actors has been another feather in its cap.

 Read More: TV Shows Like Black Mirror